o-ran-sc/nonrtric/sdnc-a1-controller/oam/README.md

-This source repository contains the code for SDNC-A1 Controller operations, administration and maintenance utilities.

-It adds the features from northbound directory and creates the docker image for SDNC-A1 controller.
+This module builds the submodule sdnc-a1 which inturn creates the SDNC A1 docker image

-It also contains the keystore, the script to start OpenDaylight, and the healthcheck script.

-The docker-compose file is also included in this directory.

 To compile, run "mvn clean install".